Kankakee First Church - 2025 Spring Basketball League

 Jump Balls: There will be a jump ball to start the first half and each new overtime period.

-College Rules: Shot clocks are 30 seconds, resetting to 20 seconds.
+College Rules: Shot clocks are 30 seconds with a reset to 20 seconds.
 Free throws will be played on the release, meaning the shooter, and any other player that is behind the three-point arc, may not cross the line in front of them until the ball touches the rim.
-Any other decisions or rules on gameplay, that have not been specified here, will be governed by men's college basketball rules.
+Any other decisions or rules on gameplay, that have not been specified here, will be governed by men's college basketball rules, at the discretion of our head official and assignor, Vern Turner, in accordance with the league commissioner, Brock Kant.

-Championship Players: Any players that were on the roster of the championship team from the 2024 Spring K1 League, receive free entry to the 2024 Fall K1 League, if added to a team's roster.
+Championship Players: Any players that were on the roster of the championship team from the 2024 Fall K1 League, receive free entry to the 2025 Spring K1 League, if added to a team's roster.
 There will be no carryover to future leagues for free entry.
-Any players that are on the roster of the championship team for the 2024 Fall K1 League, receive free entry to the 2025 Spring K1 League, if added to a team's ro5ster.
+Any players that are on the roster of the championship team for the 2025 Spring K1 League, receive free entry to the 2025 Fall K1 League, if added to a team's roster.